Michael Barrett (baseball): Chicago Cubs

 Barrett sought to improve his numbers in the 2006 season, but ran into several obstacles.
 On May 20, 2006, Barrett was involved in an infamous altercation with A. J. Pierzynski during the Chicago Crosstown Classic between the Chicago White Sox and Cubs.
 During the game's second inning, Brian Anderson hit a sacrifice fly, which allowed Pierzynski to score the game's first run.
 Pierzynski collided with Barrett en route to home plate, causing Barrett to fall down.
 Pierzynski showed his enthusiasm by slapping home plate.
 As Pierzynski got up, he bumped into Barrett, who proceeded to punch him.
 Scott Podsednik came to Pierzynski's aid and subdued Barrett.
 Anderson and John Mabry eventually joined the brawl before both teams emptied their dugouts and stormed the field.
 The game's umpires ejected Barrett, Pierzynski, Anderson, and Mabry.
 Barrett later received a ten-game suspension, while Pierzynski was fined.
 Additionally, Anderson and the Sox' third base coach were also suspended for a fewer number of games.
 The Cubs went on to lose the game by a score of 7–0.
-On June 30, the two met during batting practice, and made amends. which eventually led to a bench-clearing brawl.
-He received a ten-game suspension, which he served near the middle of June.
+On June 30, the two met during batting practice, and made amends.
 Barrett rebounded after the incident, and batted over .300 in the final four months of the season.
 He suffered an intrascrotal hematoma in early September, and was forced to miss the rest of the season.
 The injury and suspension caused Barrett to miss a significant portion of the season.
 In his shortened season, Barrett hit 16 home runs, which matched his previous career high, and nearly surpassed his hit total from 2005.

 During the 2007 Chicago Cubs season, Barrett was involved in another altercation with teammate Carlos Zambrano.
 During a game against the Atlanta Braves on June 1, tensions began to rise between the two players when the Cubs allowed the Braves to score five runs in the fifth inning.
-The Braves recorded 20 hits, en route to winning 8-5.
-Barrett and Zambrano engaged in a heated conversation upon returning to the dugout, which escalated onto a small fight.
+The Braves recorded 20 hits, en route to winning 8–5.
+Barrett and Zambrano engaged in a heated conversation upon returning to the dugout, which escalated into a small fight.
 After Lou Piniella dismissed the two from the game, another fight ensued within the Cubs’ clubhouse, and Zambrano punched Barrett's lip.
 The wound required Barrett to go to the hospital immediately and receive stitches.
 Zambrano remorsefully admitted he was at fault after the ordeal, and Barrett later stated they had resolved their differences.
 Both players received fines for undisclosed amounts of money.